 Do that again.

-Ah than it is breathing.
+It's more like ah than it is breathing.

-Remember that because you tried to get me on the phone while I was delivering, and I was like, this is not a comfortable call.
+Remember that because you tried to get me on the phone while I was delivering and I was like, this is not a comfortable call.

 Trust me.